mParticle/docs/src/pages/integrations/facebook/event/index.md

 mParticle's Facebook integration supports [custom mappings](/guides/platform-guide/connections/#custom-mappings) which allows you to map your events and attributes for Facebook. mParticle provides mappings for the following Facebook event types:

+<aside> For web connections, custom mappings are only available for Pixel server-side forwarding.</aside>

 * Achieved Level
 * Ad Click
 * Ad Impression